Providing a wide variety of treatment options to address your specific needs.

 Step 7 – Pregnancy testing

-Approximately 11 days after embryo transfer, pregnancy hormone testing (hCG test) is done.
+Approximately 11 days after embryo transfer, pregnancy hormone testing (hCG test) is done in clinic.
 Other hormone levels are also reevaluated to ensure the environment is most supportive for the early pregnancy.
 These levels will be monitored every 2-3 days for the first week to measure the appropriate progression of pregnancy hormone, rising hCG levels, which should increase as the pregnancy progresses in the first trimester.
 Once the pregnancy hormone levels have reached the threshold where an early pregnancy can be seen, the staff at Bloom will arrange the first early obstetrical ultrasound between the fifth and eighth week of gestation.
 During this ultrasound, Bloom staff will monitor early signs of pregnancy health, including fetal heartbeat and serial growth.

 Once we have met the goals of achieving a healthy onset of first trimester pregnancy, the patient then graduates from Bloom to continue prenatal and obstetrical care with the OB/GYN provider of their choice.